MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/macos.md

 > In the `4.0.0` version of App Center breaking changes were introduced.
 Follow the [Migrate to App Center SDK 4.0.0 and higher](../getting-started/migration/apple-sdk-update.md) section to migrate App Center from previous versions.

 ### 3.1 Integration via Cocoapods
 1. Add the following dependencies to your `podfile` to include App Center Analytics and App Center Crashes into your app.
-This will pull in the following frameworks: **AppCenter**, **AppCenterAnalytics**, and **AppCenterCrashes**.
+This pulls in the following frameworks: **AppCenter**, **AppCenterAnalytics**, and **AppCenterCrashes**.
 Instead, you can specify which services you want to use in your app.
 Each service has its own subspec and they all rely on `AppCenter`.
 It will get pulled in automatically.

 	```ruby
 	# Use the following line to use App Center Analytics and Crashes.